Epinephelus costae

-Epinephelus costae, the gold-blotch grouper, is a saltwater fish of the grouper family (Epinephelidae) from the eastern Atlantic and Mediterranean Sea, where it can be found in shallow coastal waters.
+Epinephelus costae, the gold-blotch grouper, is a marine ray-finned fish in the grouper family Epinephelidae.
+It occurs in the eastern Atlantic Ocean and the Mediterranean Sea, where it can be found in shallow coastal waters.

 Description

-The gold-blotch grouper grows up 1.4 metres (SL).
+The gold-blotch grouper grows up 1.4 m SL.
 The striped juveniles look strikingly different from adult fish, such that they were considered different species until 1882.

-Colour change
+Color change

-Although adults exhibit the yellow blotch that is characteristic of this species, they can change colour so that the yellow blotch disappears, the fish becoming instead marked by horizontal stripes; these horizontal stripes are another characteristic trait of this species.
-Furthermore, the yellow blotch also tends to disappear after death.
+Although adults typically exhibit the yellow blotch characteristic of this species, they can change color so that the yellow blotch disappears, the fish becoming instead marked by longitudinal stripes; these stripes are another characteristic trait of this species.
+The yellow blotch also tends to disappear after death.

 Habitat

-The gold-blotch grouper can be found in shallow coastal waters, usually at depths of less than 80 metres, but can be found at depths of up to 200 metres.
+The gold-blotch grouper can be found in shallow coastal waters, usually at depths of less than 80 m.
+However, it may venture to depths of up to 200 m.

 Biology

-The overwhelming majority of the gold-blotch grouper's diet is composed of fish, but they will also feed on crustaceans and cephalopods.
+The overwhelming majority of the gold-blotch grouper's diet is composed of fish, but it will also feed on crustaceans and cephalopods.